 Parenthood, meanwhile, felt like a series of all-nighters, night after night, for months.

-Sure, I’d sometimes clock in eight hours of sleep a day, but often in patches at a time, never in a solid night.
+Sure, I’d sometimes clock in eight hours of sleep a day, but in patches at a time, never in one solid stretch.

-It doesn’t help when you have newborn sleep deprivation because of breastfeeding, either.
+It didn’t help that I went through newborn sleep deprivation because of breastfeeding, either.
 As much as my husband helped with night time feeds, nursing throughout the day and night takes a toll on you.